Azrael16/Angel-of-Death/README.md

 # Angel-of-Death
-Program to terminate all illegal actions
+Firewall to terminate all illegal words in all code.